GoogleCloudPlatform/cluster-toolkit/modules/file-system/pre-existing-network-storage/README.md

 ### Mounting

-For some `fs_type`, this module will provide `client_install_runner` and `mount_runner` outputs.
+For the `fs_type` listed below, this module will provide `client_install_runner` and `mount_runner` outputs.
 These can be used to create a startup script to mount the network storage system.

 Supported `fs_type`: